Self-hosted Forgejo runner in Kubernetes

 # Specifies the network to which the container will connect.

-# If it's empty, act_runner will create a network automatically.
+# If it's empty, create a network automatically.

 network: ""